 A major advantage of study at SAAM is the opportunity to work within a community of scholars actively engaged in research on history, conservation, and criticism of American art and related topics.
 The research programs of the museum are considered an essential part of its operation.
 The professional staff is concerned with exhibitions and educational programs as well as collections research and other curatorial duties.
 Facilities are provided for visiting scholars at all levels and for interns in museum training.
 Pre- and post-doctoral scholars are in residence each year.
 A regular series of lunchtime seminars, public lectures, and symposia provides a forum for the exchange of ideas among area scholars.
-The museum also publishes the peer-reviewed journal American Art as well as exhibition and collection-related catalogues and books.
-The Patricia and Phillip Frost Essay Award is presented annually to the author of the most distinguished essay published in American Art, and is made possible by a generous contribution from the Patricia and Phillip Frost Endowment.
-The annual Terra Foundation for American Art International Essay Prize recognizes excellent scholarship by a non-U.S. scholar in the field of historical American art; the winning manuscript is translated and published in American Art.
-The Charles C. Eldredge Prize is awarded annually for outstanding scholarship in the field of American art and is supported by the museum's collectors' group, the American Art Forum.
+The museum publishes the peer-reviewed journal American Art as well as exhibition and collection-related catalogues and books, and sponsors several publication prizes.

 ATKINSON, Nora, Lloyd Herman Curator of Craft, Renwick Gallery.
 B.A.
 (2002); M.A.
 (2006) University of Washington.
 Research specialties: modern and contemporary craft; American art, craft, and design.
-BELL, Nicholas R., Fleur and Charles Bresler Senior Curator of American Craft and Decorative Art, Renwick Gallery.
-B.A.
-(2005) Simon Fraser University; M.A.
-(2008) University of Delaware.
-Research specialties: American craft, decorative art in America from the 17th through the 21st centuries, folk and self-taught art, theories of material culture.
+Contact: AtkinsonN@si.edu

 HARVEY, Eleanor Jones, Senior Curator.
 B.A.
 (1983) University of Virginia; M.A.
 (1985), M.Phil.
 (1987), Ph.D.
 (1998) Yale University.
 Research specialties: American art, 19th-century landscape painting, 20th-century landscape art, Civil War and Reconstruction-era art, Texas and Southwestern Regionalism.
+Contact: HarveyE@si.edu